-Code of Ethics: the code of ethics of the ENAV Group, adopted by and applicable to the Company and all the companies belonging to the ENAV Group.
+Code of Ethics: the Group code of ethics adopted by the Company and approved by the Board of Directors of ENAV S.p.A..

 External Associates: all external co-workers and contractors, collectively considered, namely Consultants, Partners and Suppliers.

 Control, Risk and Related Parties Committee: internal body of the Board of Directors of ENAV S.p.A., which supports the assessments and decisions of the Board of Directors relating to the internal control and risk management system and the approval of periodic financial and non-financial reports.
 Furthermore, it assesses transactions with related parties, ensuring transparency and fairness in relationships between the company and parties connected to it.